Kuuuube/ankihaptics/README.md

 ## Settings Values

+Save your settings before switching devices or closing the settings window.
+Settings are not saved automatically.

 ### General

 - `Device Enabled` Whether or not the device should be sent commands such as vibration.